-If you think my rates are too steep, then please do shop around.
+If you think my rates are too steep, then please do shop around, but take a look at my Testimonials page.
 My rates are competitive considering my education and experience.
 Paying too little for professional editing can be just as bad as paying too much if the final result is inadequate.

 People who engage in my service are looking for more than a casual read and a simple “I like it” response.
 You can get praise for free.
 People who choose my service want honest critique from someone who can help polish their manuscript and give them detailed analysis and professional advice.